ddella/FakeAPI/docker.md

 <a name="readme-top"></a>

 # Run a standalone container of FakeAPI and Redis
-Start the fakeAPI and Redis servers in a custom network, to have Docker's DNS for name resolution.
-In this example I'm using the network `backend`.
+Start the FakeAPI and Redis servers in a custom network, to have Docker's DNS for name resolution.
+In this example the network is `backend`.
 Use an appropriate `hostname` if you start multiple containers.
-The logs will print the `hostname`.
+The logs and page visited will print the `hostname`.
 That will help identify the container you are hitting, in case you have a load balancer.
 Remember my primary goal is to test API Gateways, Reverse Proxy and load balancer.

 ## Run the project with HTTP
 Starts the container with `HTTP` only.